Become a part of the most exciting regional industry event of the year!

 - Visibility and credibility for you and your organization

 - CTP Recertification Credit

-Concurrent Sessions – 75 minutes in length.
+Concurrent Sessions – 60 minutes in length.
 Concurrent sessions allow speakers to present information on a wide variety of topics.
 Proposals should offer tangible, meaningful take-away value to the audience, including customer perspectives, lessons learned, best practices and performance metrics.
-It is strongly recommended that financial institution and vendor/service provider submissions include a user/customer co-presenter.
+Sessions may have up to 3 presenters.
+It is required that financial institution and vendor/service provider submissions include a user/customer co-presenter.

 LEVEL OF PRESENTATIONS

 The level of presentation is identified by the submitter and is based on expected audience experience and knowledge.
 Session attendees evaluate the presentation by the appropriateness of the level and the ability of the speakers to meet the described objectives.
 It is very important to accurately identify the level of your session.
 The Conference Planning Committee reserves the right to modify the level and will instruct submitters accordingly so that they may meet audience expectations.